devcode1981/File-Provider-Storage/doc/runit.md

 To modify the actual commands used to start services, use the `Procfile` just like with Foreman.
 Every time you run `gdk start`, `gdk stop` etc.
-GDK will update the Runit service configuration from the Procfile.
+GDK will update the runit service configuration from the Procfile.

 If you want to remove a service `foo`: